phip1611/noto-sans-mono-bitmap-rs/README.md

 ## Build Prerequisites
 Because the examples uses "minifb" as dependency, on Linux the package `libxkbcommon-dev` is required to run them.
 This is not necessary, if you just use this crate as dependency.

+## Trivia
+The rasterization was done with the awesome [fontdue-Crate](https://crates.io/crates/fontdue).
+Thanks to the original author(s)!

 ## License
 See LICENSE file in repository.